ImpregnableProgrammer/miscellaneous/my_arch_exploration.md

 block device size is smaller than total_bytes in device item, has 1649250664960 expect >= 1649267441664
 ```
 is generated.
 However, this is okay and the device is not misaligned with the partition's filesystem area!
 It's simply because of the way `cryptsetup`
-sets the partition up with where it writes the file system that this happens, and the allocated block device is set up to start writing/reading encrypted data at the sector where the
+sets the partition up with where it writes the file system that this happens, the allocated block device is set up to start writing/reading encrypted data at the sector where the
-filesystem begins, and the security header (containing the encryption key) is written along with the filesystem.
+filesystem begins (32768), and the security header (containing the encryption key) is written along with the filesystem.
+If this didn't happen (i.e., the file system and the virtual device sizes were equal), data could be written somewhere where there is no filesystem and that data could never be found (in the last 32768*512 bytes of the partition/virtual device file).
+Meanwhile the file system thinks it's "full" with user data when really 16 MiB was just lost to the security header.
+However, because btrfs knows nothing about the encryption header, it gets "confused" when it encounters the virtual block device writing to it that's smaller than itself ("thinking" that it's the actual underlying storage device and therefore should be equal or greater in size when there's a very good reason it isn't), and then gives the above error.
+All in all, the file system should remain equal to the size of the partition (1.5 TiB here) even if the virtual block device allocated for it by `dmsetup` is smaller in order to avoid any problems with the filesystem filling up sooner than expected (although I suppose 16 MiB = 32768 sectors less isn't much of a big deal; there's certainly bigger issues if that much space gets used up).

 ## Git commit signing using `gpg` and how key pairs work
 Sign and verify commit signatures using git:\